 Back in the early 1950’s, a traveling preacher-man named Elder Anderson Johnson aka Reverend Johnson found himself in Miami’s Overtown neighborhood playing guitar, singing hymns, and shouting holy Hallelujahs.

 Henry Stone happened to walk by, liked what heard, and offered Johnson a record deal.

-They decided on material and cut the tracks.
-Henry left some notes for the engineer, got the project mastered, had the stamper plates made and the platters manufactured.
+They decided on material and cut the tracks in Henry’s studio.
+Henry then left notes for the mastering engineer, got the project finalized, had the stamper plates made, and the platters manufactured.
 It cost money to record, to promote, to manufacture, and to distribute, but Henry Stone believed in the artist, so he laid out his money and took the gamble.
-He released the sides on his DeLuxe label (which he co-owned with Syd Nathan from King Records), and paid his cronies in radio and the national music press to promote them.
+He released the sides on his DeLuxe label (which he co-owned with Syd Nathan from King Records), and paid his cronies in radio and encouraged the national music press to promote the works.
 By 1954 he was already a regular in the newsprint of Cash Box and Billboard.